 Only a few hours away from major population centers, the Mount Rainier Wilderness provides outstanding opportunities for solitude in a landscape largely unmodified by modern human manipulation and control.

-Approximately 2/3 of backpacking and climbing permits are made available for advance reservation for trips between June 1 and September 30.
+2/3 of wilderness permits are available for advance reservation for trips between May 27 (May 6 for climbing camps and zones) and October 10.
 Reservations must be made at least 2 days in advance of the trip start.
 The remaining 1/3 of permits are issued on-site on a first-come, first-served basis.
-Sites/zones become available for reservations on April 27.
+Sites/zones become available for reservations on April 25.
 See below for information on the Early Access Lottery.

 When planning your trip, please keep the following in mind: